 Deciding to build a website for your business, whether you’re doing it yourself or hiring a designer to do it for you, can be daunting.
 A website is an investment, so naturally, you want to make sure you get it right.

-I have given an overview of the available website platforms to help you have a better understanding of how each one could benefit your business and where you should invest.
+I have given an overview of the available website platforms to help you have a better understanding of how each one could benefit your business and where you should invest your time and money.

 - Website builder platforms e.g. Wix, Squarespace – Often offering a free version with monthly fees up for £500, these platforms have been made for those with little website design experience to build a site quickly and easily.
-This allows businesses to design their own website, and not rely on a designer, however if you wanted someone to do it for you, you could find a designer relatively easily and cheaply.
-However, every site designed on these platforms are owned by the overarching company and work on a ‘rental basis.
-If you’re hiring a designer you will have their design fees, plus you will need pay a monthly subscription fee for Wix/Sqaurespace etc. which you will need to keep paying indefinitely if you want to keep your website.
+They allow small business owners to design their own website, and not rely on a designer, however if you wanted someone to do it for you, you could find a designer relatively easily and cheaply.
+One thing to be aware of when choosing these types of platforms are, every site designed on them are owned by the overarching company and work on a “rental” basis.
+You will need pay a monthly subscription fee for Wix/Sqaurespace etc. which you will need to keep paying indefinitely if you want to keep your website.
 You may also find that should you wish to develop your site further and add certain features, your monthly fee will increase.
 Although these sites offer convenience and are relatively user friendly. they can be limited on functionality and Search Engine Optimisation (SEO), and not the ideal investment long term for businesses online presence.